-- Biosketches for all PIs and Co-PIs, and other key personnel
+- NIH or NSF biosketches for the PIs, Co-Is, and other key personnel

 - A budget and budget justification of no more than one page.
-The funding period for this award is July 1, 2018 – June 30, 2019.
 If funding of faculty salary or instructional release/course buyouts is included, it must be well-justified and include documentation of support from the faculty member’s department head.

-In addition, for “piloting” grants, preference will be given to applications that have a clearly articulated plan for a specific external program/agency and target submission date for a subsequent full grant application.
-An initial review will be conducted for compliance with guidelines, followed by a second review and recommendations by a committee appointed by Presidents Robertson and Schill.
+An administrative review will be conducted for compliance with guidelines, followed by a peer review and recommendations by a committee appointed by Presidents Jacobs and Schill.
 Final determination of awards will be made by the VPRs of each institution.